 Medical Student Prize

-Applications for the 2026 Medical Student Prize will open in February.
+Applications for the 2026 Medical Student Prize are now open!

 This year medical students are invited to submit an essay on their Quality Improvement Project (QUIP) and how it has equipped them and their department to perform better.
 The project must have completed at least one round of the Plan Do Study Act (PDSA) cycle and can be on any aspect of T&O - from education to patient preparation or adoption of surgical innovation.